pragati-gangwar/missing_person/README.md

 # missingPERSON ![Logo](images/readme.png)

-The outlay of crime and missing cases in India is intensifying day by day.
+The rate of crime and missing cases in India is intensifying day by day.
 An app is developed to scale back the crimes and therefore the missing cases happening within the locality.